This section is included for technical completeness; the beginning reader

 Each type may have associated with it closed terms

-which are called its members; we may write ``'' to mean
+which are called its members; we may write ``

 that t is a member of T.